noskacj/SingleAgentRust/README.md

 # SingleAgentRust
-A simulated version of Rust's famous 1987 paper
+A simulated version of Rust's famous 1987 dynamic programming paper